Azapru/lovetools/README.md

 # lovetools

-A small tool set for an *awesome* framework, LÖVE!
+A small CLI tool set for an *awesome* framework, LÖVE!

 (This tool is Windows only for now)

 # Installation

-While there's no install script yet, you can get the executable in two ways:

 ## Build from source (latest)